jkrems/proposal-pkg-exports/README.md

 "default" can also be set to _false_ to indicate that there is no main entry point for the package.

+If any value for "default" set set, the package is immediately encapsulated as if `"exports": {}` were set.

 #### Example

 ```js